0niket/blog/clvtvx32z000309js8xm13zpd.md

 ## \[Writing in progress\]

-Commit messages usually express what has changed, but rarely explain the why.

-Why?
+Studies observed that 14% of commit messages in over 23,000 OSS projects were completely empty, 66% of the messages contained only a few words, and only 10% of commits had messages containing “normal” descriptive english sentences.

+The commit message should describe what changes commit made to the behaviour of the code and not what changed in the code.
+What changed in the code is apparent by looking at the diff.
+Explaining what changed in the code and how it related to the expected outcome is essential for reader to understand the context.

+Based on this principle, we can say that a commit message should address the following questions

+1. What was changed in the codebase?

+2. Why those changes were made?

+A common fallacies while writing commit message are

-Because it is hard to explain.
+* It is hard to explain

-Because who reads commit logs?
+* No one reads commit log

-Because it is obvious to you and your team members (At the moment)
+* It is obvious to you and your team members (At the moment)

-Because you or co-pilot has written doc strings for new & updated functions

-Because you are going to write high level documentation in confluence, right?

-Because you have already put in all the efforts to make the code changes.
-And don’t want to exert more force.
+* You have already put in all the efforts to make the code changes.
+Now you lack motivation to spend more time & effort.

+* It is trivial, I just want to get done with it.
+“Cleanup of x files”, “Minor changes to tests”, “Made changes to X files”.
+All these commit messages shows lack of accountability.

-Communication is key to collaborative software development and context is king for effective communication.
+Communication is key to collaborative software development and context is king.
+Context is built by recording evolution of the software project, an audit log of commits.

-VCS already has a way to build up the context.
-In git, it is `git log` , a log of commits.

-The commit message is the face of a commit.

 Every new commit message should sound like a good build-up on top of the story written with previous commit messages.

-Instead of just writing what has changed, mention the reason for the change.
-The best way is to co-relate it with the business outcome.
+Sometimes there is a direct co-relation between code changes and expected business outcome.

 A change to save infra cost → More money to spend on the right things